Kenneth7117/AWS_Projects/AWS Config and Cloud Trail/Readme.md

 - Make note of the output in the JSON diff results, which show exactly what route from the PrivateAZ1 route table was deleted, specifically the NAT Gateway ID.
 You will need this later on in the lab.
 - In the search field of the CloudTrail console, paste in the Security Group ID noted in the first step and look for any RevokeSecurityGroupEgress events.
 - Select the RevokeSecurityGroupEgress event and review the details of the changes.
-- At the bottom of the event details, click on View AWS Config resource timeline.
+- At the bottom of the event details, click on View **AWS Config resource timeline**.
-- Make note of the output in the JSON diff results, which show exactly what security group rules were deleted from the Corporate Application Server security group.
+- Make note of the output in the **JSON diff results**, which show exactly what security group rules were deleted from the Corporate Application Server security group.

 ## Revert the Scream Test Changes and Test Networking
 - Navigate to the VPC console by entering "VPC" in the search bar on top and selecting the VPC search result.